KPCOFGS/ArcGIS_Map_Copy/README.md

    * This work is built upon the [ArcGIS API for Python](https://developers.arcgis.com/python/)

 ## License
-This project is licensed under the Unlicensed license
+This project is licensed under the Unlicensed

 See the [LICENSE](LICENSE) file for details.